Sermon for June 23, 2019

 Sermon Title: “God Wants Out’

-Let’s begin this morning with perhaps some of the best known words the apostle Paul ever wrote, “For now we see in a mirror, dimly, but then we will see face to face.
+We will never know how close what we picture in the mind approximates reality itself, and that is certainly true when we ponder the holy.
+The Apostle Paul might have been onto something when he wrote, “For now we see in a mirror, dimly, but then we will see face to face.
 Now I know only in part; then I will know fully, even as I am fully known.”

 Three men, two physicians and an HMO [health maintenance organization] case manager appeared before St. Peter.
 The first physician submitted his application to enter by saying, “I was a pediatric spinal specialist.
 I dedicated my career to helping children achieve a better quality of life.”
 St. Peter readily invited him in.
 The second physician stated, “I was a psychiatrist in life, dedicating my career to helping people cope with mental illness.”
 St. Peter invited him in.
 The HMO case manager introduced himself by saying, “I managed the health care needs of hundreds of subscribers to our plan.”
 Peter invited him, “Come in, you are entitled to a three day stay, and then you must go to hell.”

-I excuse the joke simply to illustrate the kind of content that finds its way into the popular culture on the subject of heaven.
-But there is more.
-Heaven in the popular mind has “pearly gates,’’ and streets paved with gold, and mansions on every corner.
-Heaven is a place where a cloud would be a curiosity, a place with temperatures never exceeding 75 degrees with low humidity.
+I excuse the joke simply to illustrate the kind of content that has evolved on the subject of heaven.
+But we have been exposed to much more.
+Heaven is depicted having “pearly gates,’’ and streets paved with gold, and mansions on every corner.
+Heaven is a place where a cloud would be a curiosity, a place with temperatures never exceeding 75 low humidity degrees.
 Heaven is the “National Geographic” perfect community only a hundred times better.
-In heaven beautiful gardens occupy the real estate we currently dedicate to jails, fire halls, hospitals, banks, and shopping malls.

-Heaven for many of us is that “better place,” to which we commend our deceased loved ones.
-In my own experience officiating at funerals and memorial services I was struck by the number of people who hadn’t darkened the door of the church in years, or have never even been part of a faith community, yet embraced the notion that there is some “better place” available to us in the afterlife.
+Heaven for many of us is that “better place,” to which we commend our loved ones who have passed on.
+In my own experience officiating at funerals and memorial services I was struck by the number of people who hadn’t darkened the door of the church in years, or have never even been part of a faith community, yet embraced the notion that there is some “better place” awaiting us when this life is over.

-Whether a member of the world’s many faith traditions or not, it is safe to say that the afterlife provides a source of consolation and comfort to those of us who attempt, and often fail, to make sense of this confounding world in which we live.
-Whether a person of faith or not, we would like to think that there is something positive to which we can aspire when this earthly journey has ended.
+Whether a member of the world’s many faith traditions or not, it is safe to say that the afterlife provides a source of consolation when we attempt to make sense of a world blighted by such events as the murders carried out in El Paso and Dayton, a world where millions are consigned to poverty, a world where cancer and other diseases devastate.
+Whether we happen to be persons of faith or not, we would like to think that in the end, when the final accounting is made, peace and justice will reign.

-Though our projections about what life with God could very easily be fanciful, our faith is built on the conviction that the end of our days on earth is but the inauguration of another more fulfilling life than the one we are currently living, a life devoid of the pain and anxiety we experience on this side of the dim glass.
+Though our projections about what life with God could very easily be off the mark, your faith and mine is built on the conviction that a more fulfilling life is to come when this this life ends, a life devoid of the pain and anxiety we experience on this side of the dim glass.

 Jesus, of course, had a knack for deducing the motivations behind the questions he was asked.
 Penetrating his questioner’s motivations he returned the man’s question with a question of his own, “What is written in the law?”
 Quick with a response, the man responded, “You shall love the Lord your God with all your heart, and with all your soul, and with all your strength, and with all your mind; and your neighbor as yourself.”

 Jackpot, the man offered the best possible answer that could be given.
-Yet he ventured further, in the process exposing his motivations for asking the question concerning eternal life.
+He would have been wise to stop there, but pride urged him on, in the process exposing his motivations for asking the question.
 Our lesson tells us that “wanting to justify himself,” [that’s important, “wanting to justify himself”] he asked the follow up question, “And who is my neighbor?”

 The law instructed him to love his neighbor, but in good conscience he wasn’t prepared for what that might entail.
 Did he fear his neighbor?
 Resent him?
 Pity him?
 Our lesson doesn’t offer details.
-We just know that his neighborliness was qualified.
+We just turns out, however, that his neighborliness was qualified.

 One gets the sense that he didn’t want to define neighborliness too broadly.
 “Who is my neighbor?”
-“Point him out and I will see if my love stretches that far.
-There are certain conditions that must be met before I go further.”
+Could Jesus point him?

-Underlying the man’s question in our lesson was a desire to know how many points were needed in loving the neighbor to earn eternal standing before God.
+Underlying the man’s question in our lesson was a desire to know how many points were needed in loving the neighbor, whoever that neighbor turned out to be, to earn eternal standing before God.

-The man wanted to meet his obligation, and no more.
-As long as he could check off his obligations under the law one by one it gave him the sense of control.
+The man wanted to meet his obligation, but first he wanted to know precisely what those obligations entailed.
+You see, as long as he could check off his obligations under the law one by one it gave him the sense of control.
 It empowered him.
 He did away with all uncertainty.
-His reward could not be withheld.
-“I am righteous.
-Hid good deeds secured eternal life, heaven.
+His reward could not be withheld, for he earned it.

-The grace God dispenses has nothing to do with our deeds.
+The grace God dispenses has nothing to do with our deeds, or the value we place on them.
 God is not some divine paymaster who maintains a ledger, an account book, for each of us.
 God is bigger, his grace more far-reaching, than the mortal mind can fathom.
 God preserves the freedom to show up in the most unexpected places, and in the most unexpected people.
-It is not for us to “do” our way into eternal life but to preserve an openness to the lessons God is prepared to teach in the immediacy of the moment.
-Like the Samaritan in the parable, God shatters the divisions that we so carefully maintain.

-You and are free to allow our minds to ponder heaven and the afterlife, there is nothing wrong with that.
-But God is not waiting in heaven waiting for us to come him, he is in our midst challenging us to create heaven right here, right now.
+We look forward to that dim mirror to clear and to have the ultimate questions answers.
+For now you and are free to ponder heaven and the afterlife as much as we like, there is nothing wrong with that.
+But God is not waiting in heaven waiting for us to come him, he is in our midst challenging us to create heaven right here, right now through such neighborly acts as feeding and clothing the poor, and offering refuge to the stranger who has come to us seeking our help even without the means to support himself.

 “For now we see in a mirror dimly,” but then we shall see face to face.”
-It just might be that when Paul wrote about [seeing] face to face he wasn’t referencing the afterlife at all but challenging his audience let their actions give birth to the wondrous things God had prepared for them.
-Carrying that idea further, the argument could be made that Jesus directed his conversation with the lawyer away from speculation concerning what lay beyond the dim mirror, to what he might do in the present to help give birth to God’s kingdom in their midst.
+It just might be that when Paul wrote about [seeing] face to face he wasn’t referring to the afterlife at all, but challenging his audience to let their actions give birth to the wondrous things God had prepared for them.

 We gather here today, O Lord, as people of faith seeking understanding.
 Created in your very image, O God, we have been endowed with reason and creativity allowing us to accomplish amazing feats.
 We have left an indelible mark on this earth.
 Grant us wisdom equal to the challenges we face now that we recognize that lifestyle choices we have make, and are making, effect this world in adverse ways.
 We pray that the earth’s warning signs will be heeded, that in mobilizing for action the nations of the world may work to prevent catastrophe.